SCIENCE 1300 - Principles & Practice of Research (Advanced) I

 Assessment DetailResearcher Profile:

 (i) Video profile.
 Each group of students (3 students per group) will interview a University of Adelaide researcher (academic staff or affiliate) focussing on the researcher’s views on science, the science the researcher engages in and the development of the researcher as a scientist.
-Results of the interview will be presented as a short video profile.
+Results of the interview will be developed into a storyboard (Formative) and as a short video profile.
 Summative (15%): 4 - 4.5 minute (max.) presentation.

 (ii) Research infographic.
 Each group of students (3 students per group) will construct an infographic around a piece (or body) of research from their University of Adelaide researcher's work.
 The infographic will focus on presenting the Results or Viewpoint of the research in a novel manner to a broad public, and/or policy, audience.
 Formative/Summative (15%).